 There are many barriers that prevent people from accessing services and facilities, such as affordability or social and cultural barriers.
 Providing affordable or free access to facilities, like council-operated pools, encourages children and young people to be active and healthy.

-Homeless people experience disadvantage and value safe public places like
+Homeless people experience disadvantage and value safe public places, like

-libraries as a way to achieve important connections in the community.
+libraries, as a way to achieve important connections in the community.

-Auckand Universal Design website.
+Auckland Universal Design website.

 The under-provision of services needs to be addressed, alongside investment in new development areas and in existing areas that have significant population growth.
 We also need to make sure people have easy access to a range of social infrastructure across Auckland.
 Good public transport connections and options to walk and cycle help improve access to social and cultural infrastructure.